qqyoungqq/school-attendance/README.md

 ## Instructions on how to run the application
 * Visit my Github page (http://qqyoungqq.github.io/school-attendance/).
+* The checkbox results (attend or not attend) are randomly generated when refreshing the browser.
 * Click the checkbox.
 The "Days Missed-col" will change accordingly.